Docteur-RS/Caoutchouc/README.md

 //goes back to the start

 Details:
-The user inputs this string : "Do you like cats ?"
+The user inputs this string : "*Do you like cats ?*"
--> Because our cursor is on the section "animal_section", the parsing is contained to the top part of the green section.
+-> Because our cursor is on the section "animal_section", the parsing is **contained** to the top part of the green section.
 Remember that Caoutchouc's parser won't leave a section by itself.

-The parser tries to match the first key of the tree ("L|Do you like dogs ?") litteraly to the user input.
+The parser tries to match the first key of the tree ("*L|Do you like dogs ?*") litteraly to the user input.

 Because it does not match, Caoutchouc tries the next key.
-The next key is "Do you like cats ?" which matches the user's input.
+The next key is "*Do you like cats ?*" which matches the user's input.
-Because the key matches, the cursor goes down to the corresponding level (the blue level).
+Because the key matches, **the cursor goes down to the corresponding level** (the blue level).

-In this blue level the parser returns to the program the value of the key "_response" which is "It's my favourite pet.
-And what about you".
+In this blue level **the parser returns to the program the value of the key "_response"** which is "*It's my favourite pet.
+And what about you*".
 This string will be print to the screen as the response of the AI.

-The next time that the user inputs something, the cursor, which still is at the blue level, will have to try and match to keys ("L|yes" and "L|no").
+The next time that the user inputs something, the cursor, which still is at the blue level, will have to try and match two keys ("*L|yes*" or "*L|no*").
-In this case it is a "yes" that was inputed.
-So the cursor moves to the level that corresponds to the "yes" (purple level) and returns the value of the key "_response" which is "Do you have one".
+In this case it is a "*yes*" that was inputed.
+So the cursor moves to the level that corresponds to the "*yes*" (purple level) and returns the value of the key "_response" which is "*Do you have one*".

-Next the user inputs "no".
-On our current level there are again two keys which are "L|yes" and "L|no".
+Next the user inputs "*no*".
+On our current level there are again two keys which are "*L|yes*" and "*L|no*".
-It will be the "L|no" key that will match.
+It will be the "*L|no*" key that will match.
-So the cursor will move down to the new level (light blue) and return the value of the "_response" key (which is "I don't !
-Next time we meet I want to see it").
+ So the cursor will move down to the new level (light blue) and return the value of the "_response" key (which is "*I don't !
+Next time we meet I want to see it*").

 There are no more levels.
 But on our current level we have got a jump key "_jump" that points to the section "animal_section".
 As soon as the parser bumps into this jump instruction, the cursor is moved to the green level.
 Remember that when you move to a section you will always be at the begining of it.
 If you want to move to a specific location of the tree you can use a label and jump to it by name.

 Now that we are back to the green section the conversation can start again.

 ##Conversation 5##
 *User*:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	Do you like cats ?